AnnaRaman/MS3/README.md

  <a href="https://github.com/AnnaRaman/Cocktaill-api-milestone2/blob/be656a1f1dd5e6eb61281307e95d1f358cdc47ad/assets/wireframes/Drinks%20Page.jpeg">Drinks</a>

 ### FEATURES

-•	Responsive on all device sizes
+-	Responsive on all device sizes

-•	Interactive elements
+-   User registration

+-   Form

 Features Left to Implement
 In order to improve the site’s potential, I would like to add an API and fetch data that corresponds to the calories/abv of the cocktails.
 However, I could not find an API that would do so.

 ### TECHNOLOGIES

 - Languages
 1. HTML5
 2. CSS
 3. JavaScript
 4. Python

 - Frameworks/libraries
 4. Flask 1.1.2
 5. Materialize CSS 1.0.0
 6.	jQuery 3.5.1
+7. Jinja2
-7. Google fonts
+8. Google fonts
-8. Font awesome
+9. Font awesome

 ### TESTING

+#####Validation

 - HTML validator <a href="https://validator.w3.org/">W3 Markup validator</a>

 - CSS Validator:  <a href="https://jigsaw.w3.org/css-validator/">jigsaw W3</a>

-- JS validator: <a href="http://beautifytools.com/javascript-validator.php">beautify tools</a>
+- Python validator: <a>PEP8</a>

+- Responsive

-The only errors airsing from the JS tetsing indicate that i am using ES6, however i have chosen to es6 as it improves my code.
+The only errors airsing from the JS tetsing indicate that i am using ES6, however i have chosen es6 as it improves my code.

 My version control relied on creating duplicates locally on my hard-drive.
 Unfortunately, I was unable to use git.
 I thought the only way to control my versions was by using GitPod.
 However, was unable to access GitPod so I relied Visual Studio Code.
 In my attempt to use version control via Visual Studio Code the terminal returned an error stating that an origin already exists for this repository.
 Despite numerous searching around the internet to fix this bug, I was unable to do so.
 Therefore, I had no choice but to create duplicates locally whenever significant changes where made.

-1. As someone who regularly enjoys making cocktails, I’d like to broaden my scope of drinks to make.
-So, I would like there to be a well -presented range of drinks, easily viewable and navigable.
+1. As someone who is looking to explore more recipes, I’d like to be able to browse a catalogue of different recipes and obtain information about the recipe such as the ingredients, difficulty and serving.
     - The layout of the cocktails on the cards allows the user to dynamically interact with the drinks that are presented on the cards.
 Due to the number of cocktails on the page, there is an overlay on the drinks section, to ***

-2. As someone who rarely makes cocktails, rather buys them, I’d like to know how to make some of my favourite cocktails at home.
-So, I would like to get an appropriate amount of information regarding the ingredients, quantity and direction.
+2. As someone looking to organise my recipes, I would like to be able to store my recipes in one place so that I can view, edit and delete them easily in my own account.
     - The hover-over effect allows the user to learn more about the cocktail that they choose, rather than being overwhelmed with information about every cocktail on the site.
 The front of each card provides the name and picture of the drink, while the back details the ingredients, method and rating.

-3. As an infrequent drinker, I’m curious to find a cocktail that would be to my taste.
-So, I would like there to be a sufficient search function that allows me to browse the cocktails meticulously, or a function that suggests a cocktail for me.
+3. As an inexperienced cook I’d like to be able to search for different recipes.
      - The search function allows the user to search in-depth to discover a cocktail that they like.
 If there nothing matches their search, they will be notified.
 If for example the user wanted to search for a cocktail by name but wasn’t sure of the spelling, the X function, makes the search easier and makes it more likely for them to find the cocktail that they are looking for.
 If the user doesn’t know what they are looking for, the lucky dip function randomly selects a cocktail from the array to provide some inspiration for the user.